nestak/text-ng-templates-brunch/README.md

 ### Usage

-By default, all html files found under your javascripts tree will be copied and inserted as script tags just before closing body tag.
+By default, all html files found under your app tree will be copied and inserted as script tags just before closing body tag.
 Just make sure you follow conventions (see configuration below), and ensure that plugin name is listed as dependency in your `package.json`.

 ### Limitations